Storage Heaters | Guernsey Electricity

 • Step 3

-When you book a home visit with Guernsey Electricity, one of our advisors will calculate your unique home heat loss and provide you with a quotation based on your property’s needs.
+When you book a home visit with Guernsey Electricity, one of our advisors will calculate the heat loss specific to your property and provide you with a quote based on your property needs.

 network